ScottSucksAtProgramming/EMScribe/docs/contributing.md

 ## Documentation

 Ensure your new features are well-documented.
 Update or add new documentation files in the `docs` directory as needed.
 Follow the existing documentation structure and style.
+If your feature involves the CLI, update the CLI documentation to include new commands or options.

 ## Conclusion